adamcrosby/aws-cis-scanner/readme.md

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
 The link to the license terms can be found at https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

 ## Notes
-**It also features very little error checking or recovery, and works through checks linearly.**
+**This scanner currently features very little error checking or recovery, and works through checks linearly.**

 Please feel free to open issues (and include any output/stack trace), or submit PRs.